-SSC CGL Tier 1 Exam Results have been declared.
-Congratulations to all the candidates selected for SSC CGL Tier 2 Exam.
-It is now time to give your 200% for the Tier 2 Exam preparation.
-To give you an EDGE for your preparation we have created a free pdf E-book with the list of 100 Must Know Idioms for SSC CGL Tier 2 Exam.
+SSC CGL Tier 1 is going to be conducted in the month of March from 2-03-2020 to 11-03-2020.
+It is now time to give your 200% for the Tier 1 Exam preparation.
+To give you an EDGE for your preparation we have created a free pdf E-book with the list of 100 Must Know Idioms for SSC CGL Exam.

-Many a times, we come across expressions such as, “Barking up the wrong tree” or “Beat around the bush” and the like, that do not make any literal sense.
+Many a time, we come across expressions such as, “Barking up the wrong tree” or “Beat around the bush” and the like, that does not make any literal sense.
 These expressions are called Idioms.

 Idioms are a set of words, whose meaning does not relate to the literal meaning of its words.
 Idioms have metaphorical meanings and can also be written in absurd grammatical structures.

-The candidates appearing for the SSC CGL Tier-II exam can expect questions from this topic.
+The candidates appearing for the SSC CGL exam can expect questions from this topic.
 For instance:

 1. That repair cost me an arm and a leg!